Deep Gaussian Processes for Functional Maps: Running Time

 \section{Running Time}

-To evaluate training efficiency, we compared our method with the neural operator models GNOT and FNO on the \textit{3D NS} and \textit{2D Darcy} datasets.
-All experiments were conducted in the same computing environment: a Linux workstation equipped with an NVIDIA GeForce RTX 4080 GPU.
-We measured both the training time per epoch and the total training time (\ie until the stopping criterion was satisfied).
+To evaluate training efficiency, we compared our method with the neural operator models GNOT and FNO on the \textit{Darcy} and \textit{Car Shape} datasets.
+All experiments were conducted under the same computing environment --- a Linux workstation equipped with an NVIDIA GeForce RTX 4080 GPU.
+We report both the training time per epoch and the total training time (i.e., until the stopping criterion is met).
 The results are summarized in Table~\ref{tab:time}.

-We observe that \ours (including both \ours-FT and \ours-QR) and FNO achieve comparable performance in terms of both per-epoch time and overall training time.
-On \textit{3D NS}, \ours (both variants) is faster than FNO, while on \textit{2D Darcy}, \ours is slightly slower.
-In contrast, on both datasets, GNOT is around an order of magnitude slower than either \ours or FNO, likely due to the overhead introduced by its attention mechanism.
-Taken together, these results confirm the efficiency of our method: despite performing Bayesian learning, it remains nearly as efficient as neural network models that only conduct point estimation.
+On the \textit{Darcy} dataset, \ours (both \ours-FT and \ours-QR) and FNO exhibit comparable performance in terms of both per-epoch runtime and overall training time.
+On the \textit{Car Shape} dataset, DFT-FNO is the fastest, as it directly applies NUDFT without requiring interpolation of function samples onto a regular grid. \ours-QR achieves the second-fastest training time, while \ours-FT is comparable to GNOT.
+The additional computational cost of \ours-FT arises from the conditional GP, which interpolates irregularly sampled input functions onto a regular grid to enable standard Fourier transforms.
+This overhead could be reduced by directly incorporating NUDFT into our integral transform, which we leave for future work.